Important information on entry and residence for people fleeing Ukraine

-- Attachment for children in the shared household (Anlage zu Kindern in der Bedarfsgemeinschaft or KI): If you have children who live with you, you must fill out the "Attachment for children in the shared household" so that you also receive money for the children.
+- Attachment for children in the shared household (Anlage zu Kindern in der Bedarfsgemeinschaft or KI): If you have children (under 15 years old) who live with you, you must fill out the "Attachment for children in the shared household" so that you also receive money for the children.

-- Attachment for other individuals in the shared household (Anlage zu weiteren Personen in der Bedarfsgemeinschaft or WEP "): If other family members are living with you, you must fill out the "Attachment for other individuals in the shared household".
+- Attachment for other individuals in the shared household (Anlage zu weiteren Personen in der Bedarfsgemeinschaft or WEP "): If other family members are living with you, you must fill out the "Attachment for other individuals individuals (for example children above 15 years old) in the shared household".

-- Attachment for accommodation and Heating Expenses (Anlage zu Kosten der Unterkunft und Heizung or KDU): This attachment is essential to get your rent and heating bills covered.
+- Attachment for assessment of the costs of accommodation and Heating Expenses (Anlage zu Kosten der Unterkunft und Heizung or KDU): This attachment is essential to get your rent and heating bills covered.

-- Attachment for assets (Anlage zum Vermögen or VM): Here, the jobcenter checks whether you have any funds or assets such as cash, savings, securities, etc., which you can use to pay your living expenses.
-Important: Currently, you do not have to fill out this attachment or provide any information about your assets.
-This exceptional regulation has been introduced due to the COVID-19 pandemic and applies until December 31, 2022.
+- Attachment for the self-declaration / determining of the assets and financial situation of the Bedarfsgemeinschaft: Here, the jobcenter checks whether you have any funds or assets such as cash, savings, securities, etc., which you can use to pay your living expenses.

 - Attachment for special needs (Anlage für besondere Bedarfe or BB): In this application, you can report any special needs that last for a longer period due to a particular situation, for instance, an illness for which you regularly need certain hygiene items or a specific food.

 - Application for basic equipment (Antrag auf Erstausstattung): You must speak to your Jobcenter in advance to submit such an application.
+You can download the form here.
 "Erstausstattung" is a one-time financial aid you can apply for, if:

 - You are moving into your first flat in Germany and need money for furniture and household items.